explodinglabs/superstack.docs/docs/index.md

 ---

-## 📚 What's next?
+## 📚 Get Started

-👉 [Getting Started](gettingstarted.md) – a guide to installing SuperStack and launching the stack.
+👉 [Proceed to Getting Started](gettingstarted.md) – a guide to installing SuperStack and launching the stack.